 Performing Arts Encyclopedia: Texts, sound recordings, photos, scores, and more from the Library of Congress collections

 More dictionaries and encyclopedias related to music are available in the Misenheimer reference room and the Charlotte library.

 Sound Recordings and Scores

-catalog.
-There will be a “sound recording” designation in
+will be a “sound recording” designation in the record, and

 Pfeiffer's Catalog (no password needed).
 Books and e-books in both libraries.
 Music books (non-scores) have call numbers beginning with ML or MT and are located on the main stack level in Misenheimer.
 Misenheimer books can be sent to Charlotte and vice-versa.